Home » Culture » Nit de Sant Joan: Catalonia’s most magical night

 Coca de Sant Joan: Typical food we eat in Sant Joan

 Wait…but what is it exactly?
 It’s a sweet and large flatbread topped with candied fruit and filled with confectioner’s custard.
 This is the traditional one, although you can find many variations: topped with pine nuts, filled with chocolate or cream, or topped with custard cream.
+Another delicious variety is dough mixed with lardons.

 Anyway, whichever you choose, it will be good for sure!
 To be a true local, don’t forget to serve it with a glass (or two!) of cava or sweet moscatell.